PieKing1215/InvMove-Forge/README.md

 This mod may not be reposted to any other third-party websites.<br>
 [#StopModReposts](https://stopmodreposts.org)

-Tested on Forge 31.2.0 with MC 1.15.2, on both singleplayer and multiplayer.
+Tested on Forge 31.2.31 with MC 1.15.2 and on Forge 28.2.23 on 1.14.4, on both singleplayer and multiplayer.

 The mod is licensed under the [GNU General Public License v3.0](LICENSE.md)

 ## Upcoming
 More mod compatibilities, bug fixes, and code cleanup will come as v0.4.X.<br>
 Once it's stable and has a good amount of compatibilities, it'll become v1.0.0.<br>
-Backports for 1.12-1.14 are being worked on.
+Backport for 1.12 is being worked on.